Snailbeach Mine

 © essentially-england.com

-Just over from the spoilheap was the main mine site and buildings.
+Just over from the spoil heap was the main mine site and buildings.
 The mine has a long history, but it wasn't worked continuously for all that time.
 For long periods it lay abandoned until demand for lead grew during the 18th century and miners arrived at Snailbeach once more to extract galena and other minerals.

-main mining area of snailbeach mine in shropshireSnailbeach Mine © essentially-england.com
+Main mining area of Snailbeach Mine in shropshire © essentially-england.comSnailbeach Mine © essentially-england.com

-As the mine prospered and the industrial revolution kicked in, a small narrow guage railway with steam locomotives was built.
+As the mine prospered and the industrial revolution kicked in, a small narrow gauge railway with steam locomotives was built.
 This was the Snailbeach District Railway and ran to Pontesbury.
 Materials were taken away from the mine and coal for the steam engines that were now used to maintain and run the mine brought to the mine.

 The area around the 750 foot deep Georges Shaft is crowded with buildings.
 At one time this would have been the main hub of the mine.
 You have the mine office, blacksmiths shop, an early pumping engine house from 1790, and a later engine house that held a horizontal steam winder from the 1870's.
 What is now the Visitor Centre used to be a room where the miners dried their work clothes over the steam pipes.